 Surgery has a very limited role in the treatment of acute lymphocytic leukemia (ALL).
-Because leukemia cells spread widely throughout the bone marrow and to many other organs through the blood, it is not possible to cure this type of cancer by surgery.
-Aside from a possible lymph node biopsy, surgery rarely has any role even in the diagnosis of ALL, since a bone marrow aspirate and biopsy can usually diagnose leukemia.
+Because leukemia cells are spread widely throughout the bone marrow and blood, it isn't possible to cure this type of cancer with surgery.
+Aside from a possible lymph node biopsy, surgery rarely has a role even in the diagnosis of ALL, as this is typically done with a bone marrow aspiration and biopsy.

 The main role for surgery in ALL is to insert catheters (tubes) into the body to make it easier to give chemotherapy (chemo), which is the main treatment for ALL.

 Often before chemo is about to start, surgery is often needed to insert a small plastic tube, called a central venous catheter (CVC), central line, or venous access device (VAD), into a large vein (usually in the chest).
 The end of the tube stays just under the skin or sticks out in the chest area or upper arm.

 The CVC is left in place during treatment (often for many months) to give intravenous (IV) drugs such as chemo and to take blood samples.
 This lowers the number of needle sticks needed during treatment.
 It is very important to learn how to care for the device to keep it from getting infected.

 Giving chemo directly into the fluid that surrounds the brain and spinal cord (cerebrospinal fluid or CSF) is often a part of the treatment of ALL.
 In this treatment, called intrathecal chemo, the medicines can be given through a lumbar puncture (spinal tap) or through an Ommaya reservoir.

 An Ommaya reservoir is a dome-like device attached to a catheter, which is put in place during a surgical procedure.
 The dome part sits under the skin of the scalp, with the catheter going through a small hole in the skull and into one of the spaces (ventricles) in the brain.